-Applications for changes of zone shall be made in writing to the planning commission community development director in such form as is approved by the planning commission community development director.
-The planning commission community development director may provide forms for such purposes and may prescribe the type of information to be provided thereon.
+Applications for changes of zone shall be made in writing to the planning commission in such form as is approved by the planning commission.
+The planning commission may provide forms for such purposes and may prescribe the type of information to be provided thereon.
 No petition shall be received unless it complies with such requirements."